-- Use the General screen to enable the Wireless LAN, enter the SSID and select the wireless security mode (Section 7.2 on page 90). - Use the Guest / More AP screen to set up multiple wireless networks on your VMG (Section 7.3 on page 94). - Use the WPS screen to enable or disable WPS, view or generate a security PIN (Personal Identification Number) (Section 7.4 on page 97). - Use the WMM screen to enable Wi-Fi MultiMedia (WMM) to ensure quality of service in wireless networks for multimedia applications (Section 7.5 on page 99). - Use the WDS screen to set up a Wireless Distribution System, in which the VMG acts as a bridge with other ZyXEL access points (Section 7.6 on page 100). - Use the Others screen to configure wireless advanced features, such as the RTS/CTS Threshold (Section 7.7 on page 102). - Use the Channel Status screen to scan wireless LAN channel noises and view the results (Section 7.8 on page 103).
+- Use the General screen to enable the Wireless LAN, enter the SSID and select the wireless security mode (Section 7.2 on page 94). - Use the Guest/More AP screen to set up multiple wireless networks on your VMG (Section 7.3 on page 98). - Use the MAC Authentication screen to allow or deny wireless clients based on their MAC addresses from connecting to the VMG (Section 7.4 on page 101). - Use the WPS screen to enable or disable WPS, view or generate a security PIN (Personal Identification Number) (Section 7.5 on page 103). - Use the WMM screen to enable Wi-Fi MultiMedia (WMM) to ensure quality of service in wireless networks for multimedia applications (Section 7.6 on page 104). - Use the Others screen to configure wireless advanced features, such as the RTS/CTS Threshold (Section 7.7 on page 105). - Use the Channel Status screen to scan wireless LAN channel noises and view the results (Section 7.8 on page 107).